 - Physical education should be delivered outdoors as much as possible.
-Being outside presents the lowest risk of transmission of COVID-19.
-When outside, social distancing guidelines must still be enforced. - For occasions where physical education cannot be delivered outdoors, complete an audit of the spaces within, outside of, and around your school community.
-Take note of any empty classrooms, the size of the gymnasium, fitness rooms, cafeterias, auditoriums, and/or parks. - Once you know what exists within your space, speak to your administration about how best to deliver physical education in each space.
-Some ideas include: - Adding grid lines to floor/grass/pavement to show proper distance between students - Moving equipment into larger spaces (spinning bikes, yoga mats, pylons, poly spots, etc.). - Creating stations in different areas of the school for different class times to ensure proper cleaning and sanitizing techniques can be applied on each space between classes. - Explore the possibility of working with your municipal government to access public spaces such as community centres, arenas, tennis courts, or parks.
-Be sure to obtain the proper permissions from your school authority, parents/ guardians, and/or other requirements as per your schools' policies, before leaving school property. - Scheduling will be more complicated this year, but when done properly, in consultation with all staff members, it will ensure all spaces are used effectively throughout the day.
-Assign classes to different areas within the school to allow for proper cleaning and sanitizing between each use. - If you are delivering physical education in a classroom, get creative about what activities can be completed within each student's space (e.g. continuous movement completed in one space, target games, cooperative games not involving touching, etc.).
+Being outside presents the lowest risk of transmission of COVID-19. - Here are some ideas for occasions where physical education cannot be delivered outdoors: - Adding grid lines to floor/grass/pavement to show proper distance between students. - Moving equipment into larger spaces (spinning bikes, yoga mats, pylons, poly spots, etc.). - Creating stations in different areas of the school for different class times to ensure proper cleaning and sanitizing techniques can be applied on each space between classes. - Scheduling will be more complicated this year, but when done properly, in consultation with all staff members, it will ensure all spaces are used effectively throughout the day.
+Assign classes to different areas within the school to allow for proper cleaning and sanitizing between each use. - Get creative about what activities can be completed (e.g. continuous movement completed in one space, target games, cooperative games, etc.).